videolan/vlc/modules/video_filter/atmo/README.txt

 "Serial Device / Port":
 The COM-Port you are using for the hardware.
-E.G.: COM6 (This setting must be done if you are using a device other than "AtmoWin Software") in the case of the device "Quattro AtmoLight" you may specify up to four ports/devices seperated by , or ; for example if you are useing two physical devices write COM6;COM7 or on linux /dev/ttyUSB1;/dev/ttyUSB2
+E.G.: COM6 (This setting must be done if you are using a device other than "AtmoWin Software") in the case of the device "Quattro AtmoLight" you may specify up to four ports/devices separated by , or ; for example if you are useing two physical devices write COM6;COM7 or on linux /dev/ttyUSB1;/dev/ttyUSB2